carbon-language/carbon-lang/docs/design/primitive_types.md

 Integer types can be either signed or unsigned, much like in C++.
 Signed integers are represented using 2's complement and notionally modeled as unbounded natural numbers.
 Overflow in either direction is an error.
-Unsigned integer types provide modular arithmetic based on the bit width of the integer, again like C++.
-The default size for both is 64-bits: `Int` and `UInt`.
-Specific sizes are also available, for example: `Int8`, `Int16`, `Int32`, `Int128`, `UInt256`.
-Arbitrary powers of two above `8` are supported for both (although perhaps we'll want to avoid _huge_ values for implementation simplicity).
+That includes unsigned integers, differing from C++.
+The default size for both is
+64-bits: `Int` and `UInt`.
+Specific sizes are also available, for example:
+`Int8`, `Int16`, `Int32`, `Int128`, `UInt256`.
+Arbitrary powers of two above `8`
+are supported for both (although perhaps we'll want to avoid _huge_ values for implementation simplicity).

 ### Floats